sick-appspace-samples/UILayouts/readme.md

 Within pages\ViewerLeftScrollableRight\viewerLeftScrollableRight.html a two column layout is shown with a 2D viewer on the left and a scrollable column on the right.
 It is necessary to insert a div element in the code view, which is not shown in the structure view.
 As this would be removed if the last element within the column is deleted, it is necessary to keep at least one element inside description-column, when working with the structure view.
 Additionally, a few lines of CSS code are necessary, which can be found in pages\ViewerLeftScrollableRight\style.css.

-### How To Run:
+### How To Run

 This sample can be run on the Emulator or on a device.
 After starting, the user interface can be seen at the DevicePage in AppStudio or by using a web browser.
 AppStudio version >= 3.0.0 is required.

-### More Information:
+### More Information

 See tutorial UI-Builder layouting tutorial for more information

 ### Topics

-System, User-Interface, Getting-Started, Sample, Layout, SICK-AppSpace
+system, user-interface, getting-started, sample, layout, sick-appspace